 A European ambassador described the logistical problems in negotiating with the US delegation on the Council as two-pronged: running an obstacle course in a disorganized State Department or facing a near death knell in Bolton’s office.

 The chaos in Washington was apparent during the annual women’s conference held at the UN in March, when the US mission changed its top delegate to the event three times.
-At first, Cohen said he was heading it, then the White House announced that Kelly Currie, the deputy ambassador, was the lead.
+At first, Cohen said he was heading it, then the White House announced that Kelley Currie, the deputy ambassador, was the lead.
 Finally, the night before the conference, Cherith Norman Chalet, an ambassador at the mission, was handed the task.

 Richardson, the former ambassador, considers the absence of top diplomats as a loss, saying: “The US suffers by not having a presence, especially in the Security Council.
 I think it has hurt our interests very much.”